jack-avery/rasbot/modules/README.md

 You can mention modules in commands by surrounding the name of it in **ampersands**: `&module&`
 > e.g. `r!cmdadd help &help&` would create a command using the `help` module.

+*You can see a list of additional optional modules [here](https://github.com/jack-avery/rasbot-modules).*

 <div align="center">

 # Module Configs